The Voice Behind #whenIbecamefree

 She is a survivor of child sexual assault, sexual assault, and domestic violence.
 Over the years she has volunteered as a domestic violence and sexual assault advocate for victims.

-For the past 9 years, Eva has written a blog called Thankfully Chewed Up and Spat Back Out.
+For the past decade Eva has written a blog called Thankfully Chewed Up and Spat Back Out.
 On it she has shared glimpses into her life, including her road of healing from abuse.

 In 2009 Eva started a local organization, Lend a Hand, to help those in Juneau County experiencing a housing/financial crisis.
 That organization grew into a larger one now known as Circle of Hope.
 They provided crisis intervention when funds are available which may include providing emergency shelter for those experiencing homelessness.
 Eva worked 1:1 with families in crisis, including providing advocacy an resources to survivors of domestic violence and sexual assault.

-In 1999 and while living in Illinois Eva started a parent advocacy organization to help educate parents on their rights in regard to their child with disabilities/special needs.
+In 1999, while living in Illinois, Eva started a parent advocacy organization to help educate parents on their rights in regard to their child with disabilities/special needs.
 During that time she volunteered to be a special education advocate on behalf of students and their families.

 In August of 2007, and while separated from her husband, Eva suffered a violent domestic violence assault in front of her children.
 Her estranged husband emotionally, physically, and sexually assaulted her for over an hour and in front of their two sons.
 The entire assault was captured in an audio recording.
 Charges were pressed and he was convicted of battery and 2nd-degree sexual assault in which he was sentenced to 8 years of prison and 6 years of extended supervision.